Federal lawsuit filed to block Alabama’s new abortion ban

 “For over 46 years — since the Supreme Court decided Roe v.
 Wade — U.S. law has recognized the fundamental constitutional right to make the profoundly important and personal decision whether or not to terminate a pregnancy,” the lawsuit reads.

-The plaintiffs in the case are the three Alabama clinics that perform abortions, Planned Parenthood and Dr. Yashica Robinson, an obstetrician who also provides abortions at a Huntsville clinic.
+The plaintiffs in the case are the three Alabama clinics that perform abortions, Planned Parenthood and Dr. Yashica Robinson, an obstetrician who also provides abortions at the Alabama Women’s Center in Huntsville.

+Robinson told The Associated Press last week the Alabama law has confused and scared patients, with some wrongly thinking abortion was already illegal.

+She said the law “further shames” women seeking abortions and “punishes providers like myself, and stigmatizes essential health care.”

 Emboldened by new conservatives on the U.S. Supreme Court, Alabama is part of a wave of conservative states seeking to mount new legal challenges to Roe v.
 Wade, the 1973 landmark Supreme Court decision that legalized abortion nationwide.